Leyland Hodgson

 Over his almost twenty-year career, he appeared in over 130 films, mostly in supporting or smaller roles.
 He is best known for his work on the Sherlock Holmes franchise of the late 1930s and 1940s, beginning with 1939's The Adventures of Sherlock Holmes.

+Death

-He died of a heart attack on 16 March 1949, shortly after completing the filming of That Forsyte Woman, which would be released later that year.
+Hodgson died of a heart attack in Hollywood on 16 March 1949, aged 56, shortly after completing the filming of That Forsyte Woman, which would be released later that year.
 He was interred at Grand View Memorial Park Cemetery in Glendale, California.